thiagola92/catch/README.md

     return 0/0
 ```

-Just remember that exception is always pass as the last argument from `call`.
+Just remember that exception is always pass as the last argument from `call` (not counting **kwargs).
 ```python
 from la_catch import catch